bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>
-It's important to know that because CSS declarations like background are now an object property, I need to make their respective values a string by wrapping them inside double quotes.
+<p>It's important to know that because CSS declarations like background are now an object property,
+I need to make their respective values a string by wrapping them inside double quotes.</p>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ w1-s26-f.
 (102) ~~~~~~~~~~~~~~~~~~~~~~~-->